Every year, on January 1, I sit down at my desk and make a list. I’m a lover of lists. Stuff like…

 Personal:

-1. Pay more attention to my health.
 Most people would consider me to be a healthy person.
 And, for the most part, I am.
 However, I yo-yo way too much.
 I’ll go to the gym 5 times a week for 3 weeks straight and then not go for another 4 weeks.
 The same thing applies to my eating habits.
 This year, I am vowing to pay much closer attention to regulating my health and fitness.
 It started with a meal plan for Jan-Feb and will hopefully continue through to December.

 2. Have a 1 year emergency fund fully set up by December 31.
 I’ve already started on this, but would liek to have it completed.